denysdovhan/learnyoubash/exercises/arrays/problem.en.md

-If you already familiar with arrays in other programming languages, you won't be surprised.
+If you are already familiar with arrays in other programming languages, you won't be surprised here.

 An array in bash is a variable that allows you to refer to multiple values.
-In bash, arrays are also zero-based, this is, the first element in an array has index 0.
+In bash, arrays are also zero-based, that is, the first element in an array has an index of 0.

 When dealing with arrays, we should be aware of the special environment variable `IFS`. **IFS** or **Input Field Separator** — is the character that separates elements in an array.
 The default value is an empty space `IFS=' '`.